 Here's a side-by-side comparison of all three.

 The modern version is very similarly styled to the original but it's much larger.
 In addition, a white, stainless steel version is also available.
-Most watch enthusiasts turn up their noses at quartz watches so the modern version's appeal is limited.
+Most watch enthusiasts turn up their noses at quart watches so the modern version's appeal is limited.

 The Boulton is surprisingly popular.
 Although it was made for many years and is easily found, it can still command a premium when it is in good shape.
 Like the Volkswagen Beetle, it has evolved with time but stayed true to it's original aesthetics and is easily recognizable.